Seismic Tomography with Random Batch Gradient Reconstruction: Frozen Gaussian approximation and random batch method

 where $\tu_k=\p_t\tu(t_k,x)$ and $\tua_k=\rho(x)\,\p_t\tua(T-t_k,x)$.

 We call $\tK(\X)$ as the random batch kernel, and update the velocity model by

 for each iteration step $s\in[s_{m-1},s_m)$.

 \begin{remark} The main idea here is to use random batch summation to construct randomized wavefields and the corresponding sensitivity kernels.
-It does not reply on the usage of FGA and one can replace it by any other efficient wave propagation solvers, {\it e.g.}, Gaussian beam method. \end{remark}
+It does not rely on the usage of FGA and one can replace it by any other efficient wave propagation solvers, {\it e.g.}, Gaussian beam method and specitral element method. \end{remark}

+\begin{remark} As discussed in \cite{chai2017frozen}, the ODEs \eqref{eqn:FGAodes} can be embarrassingly parallelly computed, but the parallelization on computing the summation \eqref{eqn:FGA} is less efficient and technically involved.
+Therefore, the random batch summation \eqref{eqn:FGA_rb} can significantly reduce the workload of reconstructing wavefields and further improve the efficiency of the FGA computation. \end{remark}

+\begin{remark} To get a well-resolved wavefield, the number of beams $N$ is typically at the order of $\veps^{-d/2}$ where $\veps$ is proportional to the wave-length and $d=2,3$ is the dimensionality of the space, thus $N$ is usually a large number when doing a high-frequency simulation where $\veps\ll1$.
+Recently, a random sampling method \cite{Xie2021} was developed for the Schr\"odinger equation, which can reduce the number of beams significantly by choosing beams via a preliminary distribution.
+This sampling idea is restricted to Gaussian or WKB initial data for which one can determine whether a beam is more ``important" or less.
+However, for wave equations with Dirac delta sources, the beams are almost uniformly distributed, and thus it's not clear yet how to find a good sampling strategy. \end{remark}

 As in Algorithm \ref{sgdrb}, we present a brief pseudo-code for implementation of the procedure of the proposed stochastic gradient descent by random batch method.
-We remark that if in line \ref{gen_rb} and \ref{gen_rba} we set $\Bat_{m,k}$ and $\Bat^\dagger_{m,k}$ to be the whole index set $\{1,2,...,N\}$, the algorithm recover the classical gradient descent method.
+We remark that if in line \ref{gen_rb} and \ref{gen_rba} we set $\BatG_{m,k}$ and $\BatG^\dagger_{m,k}$ to be the whole index set $\{1,2,\cdots,N\}$, the algorithm recover the classical gradient descent method.